PUBLIC TRANSPORTATION IN LISBON

 For tram 28, the best place to get on board is by Miradouro das Portas do Sol (we suggest ending your journey by Estrela Basilica).

 Ride the trams for FREE with the Lisboa Card.
+Or take a ride around Lisbon's historic areas on a hop-on hop-off tram tour here

 To reach attractions outside the center or to get around late at night (after 1AM when the metro closes), take a taxi.
 It should not cost more than 10 euros to go between anywhere within the city and the center (Baixa).